Monilethrix

 Hereditary hair growth disorder with increased fragility.

-• Point mutations, mostly with autosomal dominant inheritance, in a few cases also AR described.
+• Point mutations, with mostly autosomal dominant inheritance, in a few cases also AR described.

 • High penetrance.